How to lower AWS cloud costs: a checklist

 [ ] Run AWS Trusted Advisor regularly (perhaps quarterly) for excess capacity and security issues.
 HowTo.

 Pick the right region

 [ ] AWS prices vary considerably across regions.
-For example: on-demand M4.large is $73/month in us-east-1 and $91/month in ap-southeast-2.
+For example: On-Demand M4.large is $73/month in us-east-1 and $91/month in ap-southeast-2.
 Choose the cheapest region that is closest to your customers.
 HowTo.

 Choose the right instance type

 [ ] Choose and re-evaluate the instance type for each application.
 Instance types vary in price by orders of magnitude.
 Choose carefully.
-Monitor your application performance by CPU, memory and disk to spot excess capacity and the opportunity to downsize the instance type.
+Monitor your application performance by CPU, memory and disk to locate excess capacity and the opportunity to downsize the instance type.
 HowTo.

 [ ] Migrate the newer instance types.
 AWS sometimes encourages movement to newer instances types by price.
 For example: M5.large is $70 in us-east-1 whereas M4.large is $73 in the same region.

 [ ] Your unvarying production base capacity should be on reserved instances.
 Pre-pay if possible to lock in the lowest price.
 Check your bill to make sure you are using all your purchased reserved instance capacity.
 HowTo.

 Use Spot instances

 [ ] Spot instances are usually the cheapest instances available and can be up to 80% less than the On-Demand price.
 But Spot servers are ephemeral and can be terminated with little warning.
 Use Spot instances for variable, non-base capacity.
 Spot pricing is cheapest after hours and on weekends in most regions.
 Be prepared for AWS to reclaim all your Spot instances.
 HowTo, HowTo.